Pogo-tC/netflix_genres/README.md

 **To use, simply start the script and follow the commands!**

 the script has a dictionary of genres by name and their associated genre 'id'.
-You can go from *I want to watch a {genre} movie/tv show* to /*watching/* it in a few simple steps!
+You can go from *I want to watch a {genre} movie/tv show* to \*watching\* it in a few simple steps!

 #### 1. start the script
 #### 2. enter the genre you want to watch (or type 'help' for full list of genres)